Personal Injury Lawsuits for Assault & Battery

 Depending on the circumstances you may be able to potentially receive punitive damages.
 Punitive damages are intended to penalize the attacker for a particularly heinous or reckless act, and to try to deter others from engaging in similar behavior.
 In some cases, punitive damages can be up to three-times the amount awarded for regular damages.

-Contact NC Assault and Battery Lawyers for Free Case Evaluation
+Contact Our Assault and Battery Lawyers for a Free Case Evaluation